tizianocitro/learning/aws-certified-developer-associate/02-ec2-fundamentals/README.md

 Regarding network settings, it is a good practice to set them via **security groups**.

 For storage, you have the following configuration but more details will come.
+A VM has alaways attached a **root volume** (by default an EBS volume).

 ![EC2 storage config](/assets/aws-certified-developer-associate/storage_ec2_options.png "EC2 storage config")